JaqiKal/pixavibe/README.md

 Potential uses: Highly reusable, convenient to use anywhere where you need to show the profile/user associated with a piece of content.

 </details>

-### CRUD

-Pixavibe features full Create, Read, Update and Delete functionality, via the UI implemented in React and the Django Rest Framework API.
-Pixavibe administrator have superuser authority and manages full CRUD.

-- Create - users can register a new user account, authenticated users can create post(s) and create a comment(s)
-- Read - authenticated users can view their posts, comments, and their profile image.
-- Update - authenticated users can update their profile image, username and password, and edit and save comments, its title, and select/deselect category and save it.
-- Delete - authenticated users can delete their own comments and posts.

 ### Technologies